churlish404/punk-api/README.md

 };
 ```

-## State control
+## React Hooks

-I used useEffect() and state variables to control the rendering of the beers.
+I used useEffect() and useState() variables to control the rendering of the beers.
 The dependency arrary contains various state variables that when changed would cause a re-render of the page.

 ```
   useEffect(() => {